Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 Responsiveness

-Mobile phones make up about 54% of all web traffic.
+Mobile phones make up about 58.2% of all web traffic.
 If you aren't designing your website to look good on any device - mobile, desktop, and tablet - then your visitors may be going elsewhere.

 Take a look at your website on your phone.
-If it's challenging to read, or navigate, or just doesn't look aesthetically pleasing, you need to make some adjustments.
+If it's challenging to read or navigate or just doesn't look aesthetically pleasing, you need to make some adjustments.

 Google has acknowledged the need for mobile responsiveness and now rewards mobile-friendly sites with higher rankings on the results pages.